elypia/converters4deltaSpike/README.md

 The [Gradle]/[Maven] import strings can be found at the maven-central badge above!

 ## About
-DeltaSpike supports a limited number converters by default, please see a list of supported types on the official [documentation][deltaspike-supported-types].
+DeltaSpike supports a limited number types for configuration by default, please see a list of supported types on the official [documentation][deltaspike-supported-types].
 Converters4DeltaSpike provides additional [`ConfigResolver.Converter`] implementations for various types in Java which are optimized and thoroughly tested.
 This is helpful for applications, frameworks, or libraries, with a lot of flexibility in configuration including the ability to use regular expression, dates, or enumerated types.

-This library only depends on the DeltaSpike Core and slf4j API, so it's light to depend on for your project.

-This will add converters to support the following types:
+This will add converters for the following types:
 <!-- Listed in alphabetical order. -->
 * [`Character`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Character.html)
 * [`Color`](https://docs.oracle.com/en/java/javase/11/docs/api/java.desktop/java/awt/Color.html)